Fe-Mu/SOS-listener/README.md

 ## Features

 _GPS coordinates display_<br/>
-    - To allow the user to know its current location at all times whenever the location services and permissions are activated/granted.
+- To allow the user to know its current location at all times whenever the location services and permissions are activated/granted.<br/>
 _Save Emergency-Contacts_<br/>
 _Update Emergency-Contacts_<br/>
 _Delete Emergency-Contacts_<br/>
 _Call Emergency-Contacts_<br/>
 _Send GPS position along with SOS-Messages_
->To let an emergency-contact know your current position.
+To let an emergency-contact know your current position.<br/>
->
 _Send SOS-Messages_
->To let an emergency-contact know your location and that they should call you back whenever they can and get help as soon as possible.
+To let an emergency-contact know your location and that they should call you back whenever they can and get help as soon as possible.<br/>
->
 _Send Silent-SOS-Messages_
->To let an emergency-contact know your location and let them know they should not attempt to call you back but get help as soon as possible.
+To let an emergency-contact know your location and let them know they should not attempt to call you back but get help as soon as possible.<br/>
->
-_Ability to activate up to three Quick-Call Emergency-Buttons_
->To contact without delay any of your local authorities/emergency-institutions
+_Ability to activate up to three Quick-Call Emergency-Buttons_ To contact without delay any of your local authorities/emergency-institutions<br/>
->
 _Ability to change between light and dark themes_

 ## Save a new contact